talios/clojure-maven-plugin/README.markdown

       </testSourceDirectories>
     </configuration>

-NOTE: The plugin will prepend the projects ${basedir} before each source/testSource directory specified.
+NOTE: The plugin will prepend the project's ${basedir} before each source/testSource directory specified.

 The plugin provides a clojure:run goal for run a predefined clojure script defined by: